If you’re going on a family camp trip with little ones, then it’s super important to ensure they stay warm and dry in a toddler sleeping bag!

 - For toddlers up to 4 feet tall (see below for bigger toddlers)

 - Total weight 2 lbs + includes a stuff sack

-The past two sleeping bags I’ve recommended have been single mummy style bags that, while very warm and light, leave no room for co sleeping or much movement!
+The past two sleeping bags for kids I’ve recommended have been single mummy-style bags that, while very warm and light, leave no room for co-sleeping or much movement!

-My guy co slept with me until he was 18 months (and honestly probably would have done so longer had I not been pregnant with twins and his kicks at night were getting VERY uncomfortable!) and I know many, many other parents who co sleep at home, or choose to while camping because of the convenience.
+My little guy co-slept with me until he was 18 months (and honestly probably would’ve done so longer had I not been pregnant with twins and his kicks at night were getting VERY uncomfortable!)
+And I know many, many other parents who co-sleep at home or choose to while camping because of the convenience.

 This can be helpful for toddlers who are nervous about doing something new, or just because it’s easier to have one bag for everyone!

 This bag can also be zipped open to function as a sort of comforter blanket if your toddler is freaked out by the containment aspect of a sleeping bag.

 P.S.
 Here is the liner that fits this sleeping bag (it adds an extra 10 degrees of warmth and makes it way easier to keep clean!)